oscarotero/form-manager/README.md

 ## Builder

-Ok, you've seen the class `Builder` in all examples above.
-This class eases the creation of inputs and containers.
-For example, instead of do this:
+The `Builder` class is used to ease the creation of inputs and containers.
+For example, instead of this:

 ```php
 use FormManager\Containers\Form;